-3As a reviewer recognizes, the introduction of negative entities is not wedded to truthmaker semantics.
+3The introduction of negative entities is not wedded to truthmaker semantics.
 While I deploy negative entities to meet challenges arising from the interaction of negation and collective conjunction within a compositional generalization of truthmaker semantics, they could be integrated into other semantic frameworks, provided that analogous compositional rules are introduced to ensure their negative contributions are properly managed.